At 34 weeks pregnant, you might be feeling a little anxious now.

-You may also start to experience blurry vision.
+You might also start to experience blurry vision.

 It’s caused by a combination of sleep deprivation, pregnancy hormones and fluid building up in your body.

-If you’d like some natural relief, natural therapies like naturopathy, acupuncture and massage can be a saviour!
+If you’d like some relief, a natural therapy, like naturopathy, acupuncture and massage, can be a saviour.

-Your care provider may have recommended you have the Group Strep B test between 35 weeks and 37 weeks pregnancy.
+Your care provider might have recommended you have the Group Strep B test between 35 weeks and 37 weeks pregnancy.